 - Review the graph of your nightly average heart rate variability (by milliseconds.)

-- Tap LEARN MORE to see additional details.
+- Tap LEARN MORE to see additional details, including your trends and HRV history.

 If the graph shows no recent data, wear your Fitbit when you sleep for several nights, making sure you sleep at least 3 hours or more.